buhrmi/buhrmi/README.md

 ## Hi there 👋

 I'm buhrmi, a web developer from Germany.
-I enjoy trolling [on Twitch](https://twitch.tv/buhrmitv).
-Come on over if you want to talk about web development, have any questions or just want to say hi.
+Come on over into my [Twitch channel](https://twitch.tv/buhrmitv) to talk about web development, ask questions or troll around.

 ## Current projects